-- It is possible that an enterprise procures raw materials, components, and equipment jointly with its competitor similarly in need of such raw materials, etc. (joint purchasing). - Joint purchasing is conducted for the purposes of enhancing bargaining power and establishing a stable and efficient procurement system.
+- There are cases in which an enterprise procures raw materials, components, and equipment jointly with its competitors similarly in need of such raw materials, etc. (joint purchasing). - Joint purchasing is conducted for the purposes of enhancing bargaining power and establishing a stable and efficient procurement system.
 In the manufacturing of products that can contribute to the realization of a green society, globally rare materials or those raw materials whose procurement is unstable are often used, and, in such cases, the establishment of a stable and efficient procurement system is an issue.
-Accordingly, it is considered that a significant contribution to the realization of a green society can be made when such a stable and efficient procurement system is achieved through joint purchasing. - ➤ Joint purchasing can generate pro-competitive effects by enabling stable and efficient procurement of raw materials, components, and equipment and can be implemented without causing problems under the Antimonopoly Act in many cases.
-However, problems may arise in the case where competition is substantially restrained in the purchase market of goods subject to joint purchasing or in the selling markets of those goods/services whose supply is based on goods subject to joint purchasing.
+Accordingly, it is considered that a significant contribution to the realization of a green society can be made when such a stable and efficient procurement system is achieved through joint purchasing. - Joint purchasing can generate pro-competitive effects by enabling stable and efficient procurement of raw materials, components, and equipment and can be implemented without causing problems under the Antimonopoly Act in many cases.
+However, problems may arise in the case where competition is substantially restrained in the purchase market of products subject to joint purchasing or in the selling markets of those products/services whose supply is based on products subject to joint purchasing.

-When, for instance, the joint purchasing participants market shares of the goods subject to the joint purchasing are high, and competitive pressure from the competitors is weak, the participants can control the purchase price at their own discretion, freely to some extent, resulting in substantially restraints on competition in the relevant purchase market of the goods.
-Furthermore, when, for instance, the joint purchasing participants market shares of selling some goods/services are high, and the ratio of purchased amount of the goods subject to the joint purchasing to the cost required for the supply of the goods/services is high, competition in the relevant sales market of the goods/services can be substantially restrained through the integration of decision-making among the joint purchase participants concerning the matters constituting important means of competition such as sales price of the goods/services or through the facilitation of collaborative acts.
-Accordingly, in the examination of whether there is any problem under the Antimonopoly Act, the presence of any anticompetitive effect is examined first of all with consideration given to the following points:
+When, for instance, the joint purchasing participants market shares of the products subject to the joint purchasing are high, and competitive pressure from the competitors is weak, the participants can control the purchase price at their own discretion, freely to some extent, resulting in substantially restraints on competition in the relevant purchase market of the products.
+Furthermore, when, for instance, the joint purchasing participants market shares of selling some products/services are high, and the ratio of purchased amount of the products subject to the joint purchasing to the cost required for the supply of the products/services is high, competition in the relevant sales market of the products/services can be substantially restrained through the integration of decision-making among the joint purchase participants concerning the matters constituting important means of competition such as sales price of the products/services or through the facilitation of concerted practices.

+Therefore, in the assessment of whether joint purchasing poses any problem under the Antimonopoly Act, the presence of any anticompetitive effects is assessed first of all with consideration given to the following points:

-- 1 concerning purchase market, the market shares of the joint purchasing participants in the purchase market, the presence of competitors in such market, etc. - 2 concerning sales market, where the market shares of the joint purchasing participants in the sales market are high, - the ratio of the purchased amount of the raw materials, etc. subject to the joint purchasing to the cost required for the supply of the relevant goods/services, and - the possibility of exchanging or sharing information on the selling prices, etc.; and - 3 whether participation in the joint purchasing is voluntary and no restraint is imposed
+- (i) concerning purchase market, the market shares of the joint purchasing participants in the purchase market, the presence of competitors in such market, etc. - (ii) concerning sales market, where the market shares of the joint purchasing participants in the sales market are high, - the ratio of the purchased amount of the raw materials, etc. subject to the joint purchasing to the cost required for the supply of the relevant products/services, and - the possibility of exchanging or sharing information on the selling prices, etc.; and - (iii) whether participation in the joint purchasing is voluntary and no restraint is imposed

-Part I Joint Activities (12): Joint purchasing 2
+Part I Joint Activities (17): Joint purchasing (ii)

-Supposed case: Joint purchasing toward greenhouse gas reduction
+Supposed case 33: Joint purchasing toward greenhouse gas reduction